54th EMWA Conference - Riga

 Participant Profile

-• Acquire understanding of basic project management theory
+• Acquire understanding of basic project management theory• Apply project management theory to multifunctional projects

 • Broaden context beyond medical writing